servalproject/batphone/CURRENT-RELEASE.md

 use these technologies you must agree to indemnify the Serval Project from any such claims.

-The Serval Mesh software will attempt to copy all files shared using the Rhizome file dissemination service to all other phones and devices running the Serval Mesh software, regardless of size, content or intended recipient.
-The Serval Project cannot be held responsible for the legality or propriety of any files received via Rhizome, nor for any loss, damage or offence caused by the transfer of any content via Rhizome.
+The Serval Mesh software copies all files shared using the Rhizome file dissemination service to other phones and devices running the Serval Mesh software, regardless of size, content or intended recipient.
+The Serval Project cannot be held responsible for the legality or propriety of any files received via Rhizome, nor for any loss, damage or offence caused by the transmission or receipt of any content via Rhizome.

 See the disclaimers below.